Forehead Botox Units

 Allergan is the company that manufactures Botox.
 Its official recommendation is to use 20 units of Botox cosmetic across the face.
 Many clinics use between 10 to 30 units of Botox for forehead treatments, depending on each patient’s needs.
 The exact number of units you administer may vary based on the patient’s facial anatomy and other considerations.

-It’s wise to start new patients out with no more than 10 units of Botox.
+It’s wise to start new patients with no more than 10 units of Botox.
 Slowly increasing the number of units over time can help reduce the risk of unwanted side effects.
-For patients who respond well to a Botox treatment, figuring out how many Botox units for the forehead can be most effective can be tricky.
-Here are a few of the most influential factors determining how many units you should use.
+For patients who respond well to a Botox treatment, figuring out how many units for the forehead are most effective can be tricky.

 Frequency of Facial Expression